PapirusDevelopmentTeam/arc-kde/README.md

 **NOTE:** If you maintainer and want be in the list please create an issue or send a pull request.

 # Recommendations
+For better looking please use this pack with kvantum engine.

+Run `kvantummanager` and choose **Arc Dark Transparent** (or another) theme and apply.

 - Use with [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) for a more consistent and beautiful experience.
 - Fix the color of the menubar on Arc Dark GTK theme: